FluffyMaguro/SC2_Coop_Overlay/README.md

       - Stats no longer contain events that happened during victory cutscenes (namely units being killed on Cradle of Death)
       - Tweaks to replay analysis (Nova airstrike,...)
-      - The app won't check for new replays while you are in an active game

 * 1.12 version